 The Workforce & Economic Development Subcommittee was born out of FPAC’s January 2016 Executive Session.
 Calvin Okunoye, FPAC member and organizer with the Restaurant Opportunities Center, presented a proposal for a subcommittee to support workers across the food chain.

-Among Workforce & Economic Development’s first projects is making an infographic to explain Philadelphia’s “Promoting Healthy Families and Workplaces” law, also known as the paid sick leave law.
-Visit the Managing Director’s Office website for the text of the law and guidance for its implementation.
+Among Workforce & Economic Development’s first projects is making an infographic to explain Philadelphia’s “Promoting Healthy Families and Workplaces” law, also known as the Paid Sick Leave law.
+Learn more about the law and view the infographics.